ddyjis/notes.tonyli.dev/pages/programming-languages/python/reimporting-module-in-shell.md

 ---
-title: Reimporting a Python Module in Interactive Shell
+title: Reimporting modules in shell
 aliases:
   - Reimporting a Python Module in Interactive Shell
 ---